What Is a Virtual Homelab? (And Should You Run It at Home or in the Cloud?)

 • Go cloud if you need global access, higher uptime, or wish to host web-facing services

-My Setup: Hybrid Homelab server with Proxmox and VMware ESXi
+My Setup: Hybrid Homelab with Proxmox

 I use a hybrid strategy: